-The Department is involved in a number of national, regional and sub-regional groups covering its main service areas.
-Further opportunities to share good practice at these levels will be explored and the joint commissioning of services with neighbouring authorities or at regional or sub-regional level will be considered during the year.
+The Department is involved in a number of national, regional and sub-regional groups covering its main service areas of National Standards, 14-19, and SEN. Further opportunities to share good practice at these levels will be explored and the joint commissioning of services with neighbouring authorities or at regional or sub-regional level will be considered during the year.